sinbad989/sinbad989.github.io/_posts/2017-10-25-Jargons-of-probability_test.md

 $$ H(X) = -\sum P(x) \log P(x) $$

+### Conditional Entroppy
+quantifies the amoutn of information needed to describe the outcome of a random variable Y given that the value of another random variable X is known.

 ### Joint Entropy:
 The entropy of a joint probability distribution, or a multi-valued random variable.
+Joint entropy is a measure of the uncertainty associated with a set of variables.

+The join *Shannon entropy* of two discrete random variables X and Y is defined as

+$$H(X,Y) = - \sum_{x} \sum_{y} P(x,y) \log_{2} [P(x,y)]$$

+where x and y are particular values from X and Y and P(x,y) is the joint probability of these values occurring together.

 ### Mutual Information (MI):